apigee/ansible-opdk-accelerator/README-configure-ansible.md

     | log_path | This is the location of the Ansible logs and system output to the command line that occurs during the invocation of any playbook or ad-hoc Ansible command.
 Replace the template text `TARGET_ENVIRONMENT_NAME_CONVENTION` with the environment name. |
     | private_key_file | The SSH private key that Ansible will use for SSH connection.
 Please validate that this attribute is set to the full path of the correct private SSH key. |

+1. Activate the Ansible configuration file as indicated in the section [Activate an Ansible Configuration](README-activate-an-ansible-configuration.md).

 1. Select an inventory template that is close enough to your target environment from the folder `~/.ansible/inventory/templates`.
 You would apply the same convention used to create the Ansible configuration file to the creation of the inventory folder